toUpperCase78/intel-processors/README.md

 ## Current Status

-Now the datasets are being updated to **version 1.5** to contain new features _Threads, Lithography and TDP,_ and new processors launched until **November 2021**, including **12th Generation Intel Core Processors**!
+Now the datasets are being updated to **version 1.6** to contain new features _Threads, Lithography and TDP,_ and new processors launched until **1st Quarter of 2023**, including **13th Generation Intel Core Processors**!

 Older datasets (such as v1.1 and some v1.2) will still exist and be moved to their specific folders for archive.

-In the meantime, preparations are being made for new analyses to be published here with up-to-date information.
+In the meantime, new comprehensive analyses are on the way to be published here with up-to-date information.

 ## Features

-Current datasets contain these features below:
+The latest version (1.6) of current datasets contain these features below:

 - `Product`: Name of the manufactured processor
 - `Status`: Indicates the current status of the processor
 - `Release Date`: Shows when the processor has been released to PC manufacturers or individual users
 - `Cores`: The number of cores the processor has
-- `Threads`: The number of threads the processor has (new in v1.5)
+- `Threads`: The number of threads the processor has
-- `Lithography (nm)`: The number in nm, indicating the technology for the size of the features integrated on semi-conducting circuit (new in v1.5)
+- `Lithography (nm)`: The number in nm, indicating the technology for the size of the features integrated on semi-conducting circuit
 - `Max.
 Turbo Freq.
 (GHz)`: The maximum clock speed the processor can reach, especially while on full load (in GHz)
 - `Base.
 Freq.
 (GHz)`: The base clock speed of the processor (in GHz)
-- `TDP (W)`: The value of Thermal Design Power in Watts (new in v1.5)
+- `TDP (W)`: The value of Thermal Design Power in Watts
 - `Cache (MB)`: The total cache capacity of the processor (in MB)
 - `Cache Info`: Additional info about the cache
 - `Integrated Graphics`: Shows the integrated graphic component used by the processor if exists